esauortiz/fmransac/README.md

 ```
 will generate a table of results of PlaneModelND estimations which belongs to group G1 using outlier_ratio values as row labels.
 Table values are the mean of estimation errors (defined as the angle in degrees between ground truth normal vector and estimated normal vector in the case of PlaneModelND).
 Estimations with each estimator (RANSAC, MSAC or FMR variant) are grouped in columns.

-Not configuring neither **tests batch group** nor **model class**, running estimation tests and running the example script to generate table of results will provide the following table:
+Not configuring neither **tests batch group** nor **model class**, running estimation tests and running the example script will (1) generate synthetic noisy datasets of straight 2D lines; (2) estimate straight 2D lines placed in the generated datasets; and (3) generate table of results with estimation errors computed as the angle between the estimated line and the ground truth line:

 |outlier ratio|RANSAC|MSAC |FMR4_M2 |
 |-------------|------|-----|--------|